jjaimealeman/wdb-get-good-with-git/README.md

 > ![github.png](https://img.icons8.com/windows/32/000000/github.png) [Github](https://github.com/) is a cloud-hosted website for storing files under version control using `git`.
 >
 > It is used for code sharing, debugging, and collaboration.
-It is also a Social Networking site used by Developers and Programmers all around the world!
+It is also a [Social Networking](https://docs.github.com/en/get-started/quickstart/be-social) site used by Developers and Programmers all around the world!

+### You should know that Github is not the only place where you can store your files.
+Other popular alternatives are [Gitlab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/product/).

+### However Github has proven to be the Industry Standard, is far larger than all the others, and has seamless integration with many online services.

 ---